ssehztirom/LogLinearModels.jl/README.md

 # LogLinearModels.jl

-Julia package for fitting log-linear models
+Julia package for fitting log-linear models.
+Implemented and designed by Harald Binder (2019).